rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 Possibly create an add/remove/update item methods to the Item class where the dictionary will be modified?

 Where do I want to modify the dictionary?
 Inside items.py? data_serialization.py? or main.py?

+### Day 86: May 10th, 2022
+##### Dictionary Modification

+**Today's Progress:**
+1. Worked on the help menu.
+2. Removed unused commands from the help menu.
+3. Fixed a bug where an error was displaying when the user typed "help move" to display the movement help menu.
+4. Removed forward, backward, left, right movement directions.
+Replaced with north, south, east, west.

+**Thoughts:**

+I wanted to make sure the help menu is clear for the user.
+It is something that gets updated regularly enough.
+I've probably changed it 10 times now.
+I'm still not 100% satisfied with how it looks, however it currently is sufficient to present the nescessary information required to play the game to the player.